Staticsoft/Flow/README.md

 # Staticsoft Flow

-A .NET 8 workflow orchestration library that enables building resilient, distributed job processing systems with support for long-running operations, decision points, and automatic retry mechanisms.
+A .NET 8 workflow orchestration library that enables building resilient, distributed job processing systems with support for long-running operations, external input points, and automatic retry mechanisms.

 ## Overview

 Flow is designed to handle complex workflows that may involve:
 - **Long-running operations** that can be paused and resumed
-- **Decision points** that require external input
+- **External input points** that require data from external sources
 - **Distributed processing** across multiple workers
 - **Automatic retry** and error handling
 - **Progress tracking** for multi-step jobs